sherpaPSX/assignments-react/README.md

 -   Limit time spent on our assignment to a maximum of 6 hours.
 If necessary, prioritize tasks.
 -   Submit your work via a git repository link (e.g., GitHub).
     -   Include the time spent on the assignment in your submission.
+-   Document key solutions and decisions.
+Briefly explain your approach and reasoning in complex areas.

 ### 🚫 Restrictions